bptlab/gryphon/readme.txt

 7. run: "node bin/www"

 ### Available Commands:
 - node bin/www      # To start the server.
-Use -PORT to specify a port.
+Use "PORT=8080 node bin/www" to specify another port.
 - grunt             # To build all UI files.
 This works only after npm install was done
 - grunt config      # To copy both config examples, and give them the correct name.
 - grunt browserify  # To build the custom UI js files again.